General Vallejo practiced the art of living well

 The houses southern fašade diplays the master bedrooms lancet window over the parlors bay window. (photo: Daniella Thompson, 2007)

 The house erected at Lachryma Montis in 185152 was designed and prefabricated in New England, shipped by sailboat around Cape Horn, and assembled on site.
 The style is Carpenter Gothicthe American wood-frame version of Victorian Gothic Revival, which had come into vogue on the East Coast in the previous decade.
+It’s not the only one of its kind in Northern California; what appears to be an identical twin was erected by the general’s son-in-law, John Frisbie, at 235 East L Street in Benicia.

 Despite its generous size, General Vallejos home appears like a dollhouse thanks to quaint details such as steeply pitched, dormered roof gables; lacy bargeboards dripping from the eaves; green-shuttered windows; and porches festooned with grape arbors.